 The next seven digits (YYYYYYY) identify the individual account.

 The last three numbers (ZZZ) tell what kind of account it is (business, checking, savings, etc.)

-TransferWise also offers borderless multi-currency accounts, which allow users to send, receive and manage money in dozens of global currencies, with more being added all the time.
+TransferWise also offers a multi-currency account which allows users to send, receive and manage money in dozens of global currencies.
+It’s totally free to sign up!
 Try TransferWise today and see why it’s fast, safe and cheaper than a bank transfer.
-In early 2018 you can also get a consumer debit card linked to your borderless account, making it even easier to use money abroad.

 With all this information at hand, sending money to Australia or New Zealand should go off without a hitch.

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.